symbuzzer/es-theme-knulli/README.md

 - [Video preview](https://www.reddit.com/r/RG35XX_H/comments/1gnj63h/esthemeknulli_is_updated_to_v160/)
 ## HOW TO INSTALL
   *Note: This theme comes pre-installed on latest Knulli Alpha releases.
 It will also come pre-installed when public update released.
 If you are on version 07/21 and want to use this theme, you should install it by following the steps below.*
-- On your console, open Main Menu > Updates & Downloads > Themes
+- On your console, open MAIN MENU > UPDATES & DOWNLOADS > THEMES
 - Find "Knulli" and install from there

 ## HOW TO SELECT THE THEME